Settlement reached in Chiquita case involving US deaths

 The lawsuits accused Chiquita of violating the Anti-Terrorism Act by paying FARC — the Spanish acronym for the Revolutionary Armed Forces of Colombia — about $220,000 over nearly a decade.
 Those payments, the families claimed, made the company liable to pay damages for the Americans' deaths because of its financial support to a terrorist group.

-"It has been a very lengthy journey for the families of the victims, and we hope this agreement can bring them some closure," said family attorney Ramon Rasco in an email statement.
+"It has been a very lengthy journey for the families of the victims, and we hope this agreement can bring them some closure," family attorney Ramon Rasco said in an email statement.

 Chiquita, whose parent company is based in Switzerland, is one of the world's largest fresh produce companies and employs about 20,000 people in 70 countries.

-Company executives did not respond to an email seeking comment on the settlement Monday.
+"Chiquita is pleased to have reached an amicable resolution with the plaintiffs," according to an email statement from the company.

+"Chiquita will continue its focus on being a good citizen and partner in the countries where we do business."

 Chiquita previously said it paid FARC solely to protect its banana operation employees and interests in the Uraba region of Colombia from violence.
 At the time, court records show Chiquita owned 35 farms in the area that employed about 3,000 people.

 Although the amount of the Chiquita settlement has not been revealed, other cases brought under the Anti-Terrorism Act have resulted in huge judgments.
-A federal appeals court in upheld a $156 million verdict against an entity called the Holy Land Foundation over the killing of a 17-year-old American in Israel by the Hamas group — for which Holy Land had raised money.
+A federal appeals court upheld a $156 million verdict against an entity called the Holy Land Foundation over the killing of a 17-year-old American in Israel by the Hamas group — for which Holy Land had raised money.

 FARC and other paramilitary groups were engaged in a decades-long civil war in Colombia that took thousands of lives.
 The bloodshed finally ended in 2016 when a peace accord was signed.
 Chiquita also admitted paying $1.7 million to a right-wing group opposed to FARC, eventually pleading guilty in 2007 to a U.S. crime and paying a $25 million fine.